Golf Tutorials

 By Spencer Lanoue

 Winning a scramble tournament isn't about having a team of four pro-level golfers, it's about having a simple, smart strategy that lets every player contribute.
-This guide will walk you through a complete game plan, from building your team and determining your ahot order to dominating on the greens.
-You'll learn the specific tactics that turn a fun day on the course into a day you're posing with the first-place prize.
+This guide will walk you through a complete game plan, from building your team and determining your shot order to dominating on the greens.
+You'll learn the specific tactics that turn a fun day on the course into a day where you're posing with the first-place prize.

 The Scramble Mindset: Thinking Like a Champion

 Before we talk strategy, we need to adjust our thinking.
 A scramble is a different game with a different goal.
 Your normal, conservative course management aimed at avoiding bogeys goes out the window.
 In a scramble, you're playing for eagles and birdies on every single hole.
-It's an game of chess that should be played as aggressively as possible, where one great shot can erase three bad ones.
+It's a game of chess that should be played as aggressively as possible, where one great shot can erase three bad ones.

 Forget playing it safe.
 If there's a drivable par 4, someone on your team needs to go for it.
 If there's a tight pin position, you fire right at it.
 Why?
 Because the format gives you four chances at greatness.
 The worst that happens is you play the safe shot hit by your first player.
 This mindset shift is the foundation of every decision you'll make on the course.